Ready to Grow Your Business Fast?

 Here’s How I Grew Five Businesses, and Eventually Sold One to a Fortune 500 Company.

 What is the One Missing Key to Your Business Success?

 Just like humans, every business has weaknesses.
 In some cases business owners simply need to work on one or two areas to propel their business to amazing growth and profits.
 What is the one missing key to your business success?

 One of my business ventures was a small service company with 130 employees.
 Our largest customer was a Ritz Carlton hotel, and the hotel chain was involved with the Malcolm Baldrige Process, a way for organizations to achieve outstanding results.
 Our leadership team decided to get involved with this process at a state level, and we hired a business coach to help us identify areas of improvement.
 We grew our profits by more than one thousand percent!

-7. Results.
-This of course is the bottom line of all your efforts in business.
+This, of course, is the bottom line of all your efforts in business.
 Once you have determined what is important to measure and have established measures, how are you doing?
 Are your “stats” improving?
 How do they compare with your competition or industry?
 Are your sales and profits growing, or are you struggling like many small businesses?
 Is your business value growing?

 After reviewing these seven keys, what are the top one or two areas that could use some attention in your business?
 Focus your efforts on the area where your business needs to improve.
 If you need help, don’t be afraid to seek it out.